SYU15/personal-website/README.md

 # Simple personal website theme
-This is the repo is a simple website template for a TechWomen alumni webinar.
+This is a simple website template for a TechWomen alumni webinar.

 This is a very barebones repo to help people get up and running with a personal landing page site while learning the fundamentals of building a basic webpage.